 PK Green Solar Standing Fan 12V 40W

-This fan gives you an alternative style with this being a standing fan but is still powered by 12 volts.
+This unique fan gives you an alternative style – it’s a standing fan, but still powered by 12 volts.
 The fan includes a 40W weatherproof solar panel to provide you with an additional energy source for your fan.

 A mains adaptor is included with the fan, so you can also use when there’s no sun or throughout the night.